mhbeals/scissorsandpaste/Individual MD Entries/1794-07-21_Glasgow Advertiser_375.md

                     seized?
 Nay, more sir, I am authorized to say to you explicitly, that the American army has no instructions to straiten or annoy that post; and that if the descent on the rapids was dictated by this consideration, it ought to be discontinued without cause.
-I have the honour, Sir, to be with great respect,Your most obedient servant,EDM.
+I have the honour,Sir, to be with great respect,Your most obedient servant,EDM.
 RANDOLPH.
 Mr. Hammond, MinisterPlenipotentiary of his Britannic Majesty.
 True Copy.GEO.
 TAYLOR, jun.